RTEMS/rtems-docs/c-user/glossary.rst

     ELF
         This term is an acronym for
         `Executable and Linkable Format <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_.

+    eligible priority
+        An eligible priority of a :term:`task` is the :term:`task priority` with respect to the corresponding :term:`eligible scheduler` of the task.
+An eligible priority is either the :term:`current priority` or a :term:`helping priority` of a task.

     eligible scheduler
         An eligible scheduler of a :term:`task` is a :term:`scheduler` which can be